PeterEFrancis/python-course/chapters/introduction/material.md

 In each chapter folder there is a "material.md" and an "exercises.md" file.
 As the names would suggest, the "material.md" file contains the information for that chapter, and the "exercises.md" contains the exercises.

-In "material.md", there will occasionally be links that direct you to anotger site to do some short reading.
+In "material.md", there will occasionally be links that direct you to another site to do some short reading.

 I denote code and the output of the code like this: